Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 You can’t go wrong with Tuna, a staple for any sushi lover.

-Ah the classic, any sushi outing is not complete without a piece of tuna and that’s where course number 7 brings us.
+Ah the classic, no Omakase experience in Bangkok is complete without a piece of tuna and that’s where course number seven brings us.

 For this course we were served Akami Tuna, which is the leaner red part of the fish.
-This is not to say that akami isn’t as tasty as the other more fattier parts of tuna, it’s just a different flavor profile for those who prefer a leaner piece of fish.
+This is not to say that Akami isn’t as tasty as the other more fattier parts of tuna like Chutoro Tuna, it’s just a different flavor profile for those who prefer a leaner piece of fish.

-This Akami Nigiri Sushi is firm and tender, unlike the supermarket tuna sushi where the texture can often feel a bit grainy, this dish has none of that and is a smooth journey throughout the whole bite.
+This Akami Nigiri Sushi at Mizu by Sankyodai is firm and tender, unlike the supermarket tuna sushi where the texture can often feel a bit grainy, this dish has none of that and is a smooth journey throughout the whole bite.

 Taste-wise it didn’t wow me as much as the other dishes, if you had tuna sushi before you already know what to expect in terms of taste.